Aptivi/NitrocidKS/DocGen/wiki/commands/uesh/KS-Command-mktheme.md

 ### Description

 This opens up a theme studio to manage the newly-created theme colors that you can adjust.
-This will allow you to create your own themes for Kernel Simulator.
+This will allow you to create your own themes for Nitrocid KS.

-If you want your theme to be included in the default Kernel Simulator themes, let us know.
+If you want your theme to be included in the default Nitrocid KS themes, let us know.

 ### Command usage